minblock/compute/README.md

 because it is 20% faster than Scrypt algorythms and offers other benefits such as auto switching between 11 different algorythms. .
 10,0000 OVO's are not easily attainable.
 Only from proof of work and verification of the blockchain, will miners be rewarded.
-Therefore mining OVO's, OVO miners/early adoptors will be rewarded ,not only generating blocks, but also a percentage return that sees no deflation.
+Therefore mining OVO's, OVO miners/early adoptors will be rewarded , not only generating blocks, but also a percentage return that sees no deflation.
 Generating cocurrency interchange, however requires a lot of power useage and is not easily performed.
 Generating a hash requires a complex energy consuming mathametical computation that requires much work.
 Furthermore, once the blockchain attains a certan size difficulty increases exponentially.
 With automatic difficulty retargeting, 51% become nearly impossible.
 These coins could not be generated any other way.